minhderien/Shoppies/README.md

 The user can share the nomination list after adding 5 movies.
 A share button will appear.
 Upon clicking the button, the shareable link will be copied to the user's clipboard.

 ### COVID-19
-To help you go through, here a suggestions of [movies](https://theshoppies-x-mn.herokuapp.com/?nominations=dHQwMTEwOTEyLHR0MzQ2MDI1Mix0dDEzNzU2NjYsdHQwOTkzODQ2LHR0MDA5OTc4NQ%3D%3D) to watch/rewatch.
+To help you go through, here's a suggestions of [movies](https://theshoppies-x-mn.herokuapp.com/?nominations=dHQwMTEwOTEyLHR0MzQ2MDI1Mix0dDEzNzU2NjYsdHQwOTkzODQ2LHR0MDA5OTc4NQ%3D%3D) to watch/rewatch.
 Enjoy :)

 ## Developer setup
 This project was made with Vue.